All Episodes

 The time machine.

-Yeah, there was like a cardinal system that left and he wrote, drew what it looked like and claims that they had this time machine down in the base.
+Yeah, there was like a cardinal that left and then he drew what it looked like and claims that they had this time machine down in the basin.

 It was wild.